Skip to Content

 Babies can contract HIV through pregnancy, birth, or breastfeeding.
 This is why it's crucial for women to test for HIV early in pregnancy.

-Other causes of HIV and AIDS
+Other causes of HIV transmission

-HIV risk factors and complications
+HIV infection risk factors

 People who have sex with multiple partners without using condoms are at a higher risk of contracting HIV.
 Men who have sex with men are at an especially high risk.